Dodgeball-TF/UpdateManager/README.md

 You will also be prompted which directory on the servers you want to update to.

 Once done it will start updating each server and log once done for each server.

+# Tools

+-   Possible to add servers in a config
+-   Possible to edit servers in the config
+-   Send updates to servers with help of folders for multiple servers
+-   Replace a keyword in a whole file for multiple servers
+-   Add a new line to a file for multiple servers

 # Requirements